-GPT-Live is here — and GPT-5.6 is coming.
+GPT-Live is here — and now GPT-5.6 is too.

 01 GPT-Live: voice that finally converses